MehdiHmidi523/RoboND-DeepLearning-Project/README.md

 collection from far away relied heavily on carefully chosen spawn points, hero paths, and patrol points.

 ### Network/Training Parameters
-Our network architecture seemed to be test since the training and validation loss did not decrease much past 15-20 training epochs, and slightly changing the learning rate did not affect this observation.
+Our network architecture seemed to be good at preventing overfitting, since the training and validation loss did not decrease much past 15-20 training epochs, and slightly changing the learning rate did not affect this observation.
+In addition, while validation loss ended up oscillating about a minimum, it never took on an overall increasing trend near the end of training.

 A deeper network with more training parameters may have been better at fitting to the training data, but could also be prone to overfitting.